Human rights

 United Nations Treaty Bodies

-New Zealand has also accepted a number of procedures to allow individuals to make complaints to Treaty Bodies about New Zealand’s compliance.
+New Zealand has also accepted a number of procedures to allow individuals to make complaints to Treaty Bodies about New Zealand’s compliance with the relevant treaty.
 A recent example is the decision of the Committee Against Torture about treatment at the Lake Alice Psychiatric Hospital(external link).
 You can review the UN database for other decisions and reports(external link) by Treaty Bodies about New Zealand.

 MFAT’s role in human rights